 Contact: Georges Felix, georges[at]cultivatecollective.org

-> The 2018 Food Caravan builds the movement in the Netherlands
+> The 2018 Food Caravan in the Netherlands

-In 2018, a Food Caravan passes through seven regions of the Netherlands.
-Cultivate! is among the main organisers, united in the Dutch Voedsel Anders platform.
-Participants in the various activities of the Food Caravan 2018 exchange experiences around the food transition, generate new insights and place these in a broader framework of policy, practice and research.
-We zoom in on the four central themes of Voedsel Anders: agroecology, short chains, fair agriculture and trade policy, and land governance.
-The Caravan aims to generate visibility for promising, regionally embedded food initiatives, and to create new narratives and connections that help to strengthen the movement for equitable and sustainable food and farming systems.
+In 2018, a Food Caravan visited through seven regions of the Netherlands, identifyin and supporting local initiatives for sustainable and fair food systems.
+Cultivate! was among the main organisers, united in the Dutch-Flemish Voedsel Anders platform for food sovereignty.
+Participants in the various activities of the Food Caravan 2018 exchanged experiences around the food transition, generated new insights and placed these in a broader framework of policy, practice and research.
+We zoomed in on the four central themes of Voedsel Anders: agroecology, short supply chains, just agriculture and trade policy, and land governance.
+The Caravan generated visibility for promising, regionally embedded food initiatives, and created new narratives and connections that help to strengthen the movement for equitable and sustainable food and farming systems.
 In 2014 and 2016, Voedsel Anders organised two national conferences which drew over a thousand people.
-Since then, awareness in the Netherlands is growing that it is high time for systems change in food and farming.
-The Food Caravan takes a regional approach to contribute to that change.
+Awareness in the Netherlands is growing that it is high time for systems change in food and farming.
+The Food Caravan 2018 took a regional approach to contribute to that change.